k1s3n/node-beginner/www/content.md

 # About Me

 I'm a passionate software developer with a keen interest in artificial intelligence and machine learning.
-I love solving complex problems and building innovative solutions that make a difference.
+I love solving complex problems and building innovative solutions that make a difference. d

 ## Projects